knut-erik/csp-workshop/content/csp-presentation.md

 - 👨🏼‍💻 Awareness and understanding of certain types of web app attacks
 - 🐞 Exploring and learning Content Security Policies and how they can mitigate attacks
 - 🤩 Inspire to increase understanding of Application Security (AppSec)
-- 🤗 Have a shit load of fun while learning!
+- 🤗 Have fun while learning!
 ---

 # Agenda